elisaarbaiza/CSCE3550-Project-2/README.md

 ## Sources
 I used the base file for Project 1 provided by Professor Hochstetler.
+I used DeepSeek AI to complete the test suite.
+I imported my ```main.py``` file to the machine and prompted it to create a test suite based on the code.

 ## Installation Instructions
 -	Download the project folder with the LICENSE, gradebot.exe, main.py, and totally_not_my_privateKeys.db.